-The remote is another thing you should consider.
+The remote control is another thing you should consider.
 The remote control for your soundbar should be easy to use.
-The soundbar should not be too high that it makes it difficult to reach the receiver or raise your arm to adjust the settings.
+The soundbar should not be too high that it makes it difficult to sound reaches the receiver or raise your arm to adjust the settings.

-Whether it is mounted above or below the TV, the remote’s IR blaster can affect its position.
+Whether it is mounted above or below the TV, the remote’s IR blaster can affect where to position a sound bar.

 Mounting it above your TV will require drilling and screwing.
 We recommend that you skip the extra work and mount a soundbar to your TV rack.

 Your soundbar should be at ear level if mounted on top of the TV, either on the wall or the TV itself.
-A lower TV is possible for some people who have higher entertainment consoles and couches.
-Mounting the soundbar higher than the TV is ideal in this situation.
+A lower TV is possible for some people who have a higher entertainment console and couch.
+Mounting the soundbar higher than the TV mounted is ideal in such scenarios.

 Reasons You Should Mount a Soundbar Above a TV

 It is typically placed below a TV, as mentioned earlier.
-However, there may be instances where a soundbar is placed below a TV.
+However, there may be instances where to place a soundbar below TV.